adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/Courses.md

 2. Make sure the first course is the course you were just editing.
 3. Sort by name.
 Sort by Recent.
 4. Click List.
 Click Grid.
-5. Refresh the page - should default to last updated.
+5. Refresh the page - should remember last selected filter.

 ### Expected result